Please review our aid policies for important information.

 Reaching for Excellence Scholarship

-A limited number of $3,000 to $5,000 Reaching for Excellence (REX) Scholarships will be awarded to members of each entering class who are graduates of the on-campus REX program; no separate application is required.
+A limited number of $3,000 to $10,000 Reaching for Excellence (REX) Scholarships will be awarded to members of each entering class who are graduates of the on-campus REX program as a two-year commitment; no separate application is required.

 Scholarship for Military Personnel